weavora/cody/git/index.md

 ## Branches/tags naming conventions

-1. Every branch name should be lowercase and use "-" as words separator
+1. Every branch name should be lowercased and use "-" as a word separator

     RIGHT: `generation-improvements`, `issue-with-categories`, `issue-3`

     WRONG: `generationImprovements`, `issue_with_categories`, `3-issue`

-2. Versioned branches should be named in format `vX.Y.Z`
+2. Versioned branches should be named as `vX.Y.Z`

     RIGHT: `v1.0`, `v2.0.5`